BournSupremacy/HUPAN/README.md

 **(17) Assembling the pan-genome**

-* This step has does multiple things.
+* This step does multiple things.
 First:
   * It takes in the human reference annotation file in `ref/ref.genes.fa` and retains only the longest transcript of each annotation while discarding others, like mRNA, lncRNA, etc. It also removes any annotations from patch/alt/decoy/unplaced/mitochondrial DNA contigs, as the HUPAN pipeline seems to be unable to recognise them.
   * This step, however, HAS ALREADY BEEN COMPLETED using the original HUPAN `pTpG` script and some additional scripting to remove the extra annotations.The primary annotations have been saved in a file called ` ref.genes-ptpg-primaryseqs.gtf`, found in the `/cbio/projects/015/HUPANdatabases/ref` directory.
   * NO MORE ACTION IS REQUIRED FOR THIS ANNOTATIOIN FILE.
 You can use it as is.
 Should a new annotation file need to be made, contact Jess Bourn for guidance.